Pavillon Ledoyen

 Alléno Paris au Pavillon Ledoyen, in the square gardens in the eastern part of the Champs-Élysées in the 8th arrondissement, is one of the oldest restaurants in Paris.
 Its long history places it on the Champs-Élysées before the street's beautification.

-In a two-storey pavilion with gardens, Ledoyen is considered to be one of Paris's best gourmet restaurants, and boasts three Michelin stars.
+In a two-story pavilion with gardens, Ledoyen is considered to be one of Paris's best gourmet restaurants, and boasts three Michelin stars.
 The building is owned by the City of Paris.
-It is operated by the company, "Carré des Champs Elysées".
+It is operated by the company Carré des Champs Elysées.